 I did spend more at the marketplace than I intended!
 I thought I’d just buy mille and be done, but there were a couple new vendors and I found some really beautiful glass fusions from Helios Glass and some pretty square tiles from Mosaic Outpost.

-The mosaic exhibition was pretty nice.
+pretty nice.
 A bunch of us went a couple days early.
 Karen Ami did a gallery talk which was great – lots of participation all around.
 She wanted to know our thoughts, too.
 It was nice because it wasn’t crowded and you could really get a good look and take photos.
 Here's one of my favorites, Beautiful Day by Carol Shelkin.

 There were some interesting presentations this year, including a panel talk on What is a Mosaic?
 It has brought up further discussion on CMA, if anyone is interested in following along.